 - Fairy Tale Motif: She is modeled after Glynda the Good Witch from The Wizard of Oz.
 She's dressed mostly in white, her symbol is a tiara, she's constantly monitoring her students with her Scroll, and her powerful Semblance allows her to perform feats resembling magic.

 - Hair of Gold, Heart of Gold: Downplayed.
-She lacks the sweetness and innocence associated with this trope as a trained Huntress.
-But she has platinum-blond hair and is a nurturing and caring teacher at heart, always fussing over Izuku to make sure he doesn't injure himself too badly and taking her responsibilities very seriously.
+As a trained and experienced Huntress, she lacks the sweetness and innocence associated with this trope.
+However, she does have platinum-blond hair and is a nurturing and caring teacher at heart, always fussing over Izuku to make sure he doesn't injure himself too badly and taking her responsibilities very seriously.

 - Hidden Heart of Gold: She's a stern, no-nonsense teacher who harshly criticizes her students' recklessness and ill-preparedness.
-But she is deeply invested in their well-being and woe betide anyone who attempts to hurt them.
+She is also deeply invested in their well-being, and woe betide anyone who attempts to hurt them.